Antonio C Arrieta, M.D.

 map & directions

-Dr. Arrieta is constantly publishing poster presentations, articles, and book chapters.
+A prolific author, Dr. Arrieta is has written many poster presentations, articles, and book chapters.
 He has coauthored more than 50 poster presentations for meetings and conferences including many of the past Interscience Conferences on Antimicrobial Agents and Chemotherapy and Annual Meetings of the European Society for Paediatric Infectious Diseases.
 His more than 50 articles have been featured in journals including the Pediatric Infectious Disease Journal, the American Journal of Surgery, and the Journal of the American Medical Association.
-He has written and edited book chapters in the Textbook of Pediatric Infectious Diseases, Pediatric Adolescent Medicine, Pediatric Hospital Medicine, and more.
+He has written and edited book chapters in the Textbook of Pediatric Infectious Diseases, Pediatric Adolescent Medicine and Pediatric Hospital Medicine, among others.

 UCI Memorial/Miller Children's Hospital in Long Beach